You are going to sign out in

 email: lilliann.miller@prepclasses.org

-Lilli Ann Miller holds a Bachelor of Science in Biology from the University of the Philippines at Los Baños, where she served as an instructor in biology and genetics.
-A Fulbright-Hays grant gave her the opportunity to travel to the United States and obtain her Master of Science in Biology at the University of Houston.
-She taught undergraduate lab classes in biology while in the graduate program.
+Lilli Ann Miller holds a Bachelor of Science in Biology from the University of the Philippines at Los Baños, where she also served as an instructor in biology and genetics for three years.
+She obtained her Master of Science in Biology from the University of Houston, thanks to a grant from the Fulbright-Hays program and a teaching fellowship from UH.
+She taught undergraduate lab classes in biology while working on her graduate degree and pursued research in molecular genetics.

-Lilli Ann and her husband, Jeff are blessed with five grown children who have all taken classes from PREP.
-Their four older children are all out of college and, with their youngest child’s graduation from high school in May 2023, they officially draw to a close 27 years of homeschooling.
+After 27 years of homeschooling, Lilli Ann is thankful to continue being involved in the homeschooling community by teaching at PREP.
+She and her husband, Jeff are blessed with five grown children who have all taken classes from PREP as well.
+Their four older children are all out of college and their youngest child is now attending UH.
 The Millers have participated in home churches for more than 30 years.
-Lilli Ann and Jeff love to travel, catch up with friends, enjoy movie nights with the family, and visits with the grandkids.
+Lilli Ann and Jeff love to travel, catch up with friends, enjoy movie nights with the family and visits with the grandkids.

 Teacher's Classes